samuelfchen/rda-1/README.md

 Recursive Delimited Array, or RDA, is an encoding format for storing and transporting structured data in a text string.

-Unlike XML and JSON that uses a schema to restrict their data to a specific application, the RDA format is **schema-less** and is for **generic data**.
-An RDA-encoded string, also known as an "RDA container", can store any data from any application.
+Unlike XML and JSON that restrict the data to a specific application using a schema, the RDA format is **schema-less** and is for **generic data**.
+An RDA-encoded string, aka "RDA container", can store any data from any application.

 ## A Schema-less Data Container

-> *An RDA container is like a expandable shelf that provides unlimited space, where you can store "anything", whereas an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*
+> *An RDA container is like a expandable shelf that provides unlimited space where you can store "anything", and an XML or JSON container is like a wallet, where there are specific places for coins, notes, and cards.*

-When use XML/JSON containers in data exchange between applications, the applications' data must comply with the specified types and structure so it can be stored in the container.
+When use XML/JSON containers for data exchange between applications, the applications' data must comply with the schema-specified types and structure to be fit into the container.
 If an application requires changing its data format and the schema, all other connected applications will need to change their container-parsing logic to remain compatible, and this can be difficult if the other applications are developed and maintained by different parties.

 While RDA is also a text-encoded data format for storing structured data[^1], it is designed to be generic and **application independent**: